 So how do we help address this challenge?

 I also answered one of the biggest marketing challenges for small businesses, How To Create Killer Content: Speak To A Customer where I tell very simply how you can use your customer stories to tell your story.
 But most importantly, to tell it using their words and by showing how you are solving real customer problems.

 Is your organization or agency currently facing any of these content marketing challenges?
 If so, how are you solving them?
 I’d love to hear your ideas, please share them below!

-Are you interested in engaging and converting new customers for your business?
+Are you interested in engaging and converting new customers via content?
 Contact me and let’s talk about how we can help.
-Or follow me on LinkedIn, Twitter, Facebook

 Check out the photo of the full challenge board below.